gubenkoved/youtube-uploader/readme.md

 # Prerequsites

+## Install Python

+Python version 3.8.0 or higher is required.

+## Install pip requirements

+`pip install -r requirements.txt`

+## Register an application

 In order to use script, you will need to register an application via Google Developer Console and put your Client ID and Client Secret in `client_secrets.json`.

-## Register an application

 Navigate to `https://console.developers.google.com/` and create a new project.